Damnatio memoriae: Ancient Rome

 Lucius Aelius Sejanus suffered damnatio memoriae following a failed conspiracy to overthrow emperor Tiberius in AD 31.
 His statues were destroyed and his name obliterated from all public records.
 The above coin from Augusta Bilbilis, originally struck to mark the consulship of Sejanus, has the words L. Aelio Seiano obliterated.

 In ancient Rome, the practice of damnatio memoriae was the condemnation of emperors after their deaths.
 If the Senate or a later emperor did not like the acts of an emperor, they could have his property seized, his name erased and his statues reworked (normally defaced).

-Compounding this difficulty is the fact that a completely successful damnatio memoriae results—by definition—in the full and total erasure of the subject from the historical record.
+A completely successful damnatio memoriae results—by definition—in the full and total erasure of the subject from the historical record.
 In the case of figures such as emperors or consuls it is unlikely that complete success was possible, as even comprehensive obliteration of the person's existence and actions in records and the like would continue to be historically visible without extensive reworking.
 The impracticality of such a cover-up could be vast—in the case of Emperor Geta, for example, coins bearing his effigy proved difficult to entirely remove from circulation for several years, even though the mere mention of his name was punishable by death.

 Difficulties in implementation also arose if there was not full and enduring agreement with the punishment, such as when the Senate's condemnation of Nero was implemented—leading to attacks on many of his statues—but subsequently evaded with the enormous funeral he was given by Vitellius.
 Similarly, it was often difficult to prevent later historians from "resurrecting" the memory of the sanctioned person.

 The impossibility of actually erasing memory of an emperor has led scholars to conclude that this was not actually the goal of damnatio.
 Instead, they understand damnatio: